I know why the media is so absorbed with this and why they're polling everybody on this.

 That one worked.

-But this Beatle thing bang it.
+But this Beatle thing buying it.

 He raised questions about whether the 9-11 attacks were orchestrated by the U.S. government to stoke military budgets.

-He more recently suggested that Washington was behind the march sinking of a South Korean ship blamed on the NORCs.
+He more recently suggested that Washington was behind the March sinking of a South Korean ship blamed on the Norcs.

-And that the CIA and drug traffickers were behind the 1988 downing of the Lockerby Pan Am flight that was blamed on Libya.
+Estulin's own website suggests the 9-11 attacks were likely caused by small nuclear devices, and that the CIA and drug traffickers were behind the 1988 downing of the Lockerbie Pan Am flight that was blamed on Libya.

 The Bilderberg conspiracy theory has been popular on both extremes of the ideological spectrum, even if they disagree on just what the group wants to do.

-Oh yes.
+Oh, yes.

-No, I've I'm not part.
+No, I'm not part.

 Look, no, no.

-I've never I've never been to the Bilderberg meeting, I've never been to the Socialist International, I've never been to a CFR meeting or a trilateralist commission meeting.
+I've never been to a CFR meeting or a trilateralist commission meeting.

-Yeah, the cook test was to distract people, uh, distract people from me being part of the conspiracy.
+Yeah, the cook test was to distract people, distract people from me being part of the conspiracy.

 Yeah.

-If trilateralist A is driving west at 60 miles an hour, and the Council on Foreign Relations member B is driving east at 40 miles an hour.
+If trilateralist A is driving west at 60 miles an hour and the Council on Foreign Relations member B is driving east at 40 miles an hour, how long does it take for both of them to take over the world?

-You you may have forgotten this, but you know, I I was a I fascinated with radio even before I got into it.
+You may have forgotten this, but I was fascinated with radio even before I got into it, and I know this stuff.

-Capitol Records refused to play, they refused to distribute Beatles records for a year in this country.
+Capital Records refused to play, they refused to distribute Beatles records for a year in this country.

-They would not play that.
+They would not play.

 The Beatles were huge in the UK for a year.